 Before coming to Cambridge as a PhD candidate, Sandra Matz studied Psychology at the Albert-Ludwigs University in Freiburg (Germany), focusing on leadership development and successful communication in project teams.
 She developed my passion for the combination of personality research and Big Data during an exchange year at the University of Cambridge in 2011/12, in which she started collaborating with Dr. Michal Kosinski.

-Besides her academic, Sandra Matz consults and delivers talks for companies on the topic of personalized digital marketing and persuasion.
-She has worked with a number of national and international companies such as Edelman (with customer: Barclays), Grayling (with customer: HiltonHHonors), VisualDNA and Perpetual Fostering.
-The goal of these collaborations is to make scientific insights available to companies and to further advance our understanding of personalized digital communication by testing cutting-edge technologies in real-world settings.
-For more information see Consultancy.
+Besides her academic, Sandra Matz consults and delivers talks for companies on the topic of personalized digital marketing, persuasion, and recruiting.
+She has worked with a number of national and international companies such as Edelman (with customer: Barclays), Grayling (with customer: HiltonHHonors), and Hatch.
+The goal of these collaborations is to make scientific insights available to companies and to further advance our understanding of personalized digital communication and innovative recruiting by testing cutting-edge technologies in real-world settings.

 Click here to download her CV